Common Mistakes to Avoid When Studying for the SMLE Exam

 Application and Scheduling

-• Valid identification documents, such as a passport or national ID.
+• Valid identification (passport or national ID)

-• Proof of graduation from a recognized medical school.
+• Proof of graduation from a recognized medical school

-• Proof of clinical experience.
+• Evidence of clinical experience

-• Any relevant licenses or certifications from previous medical practice.
+• Any prior medical licenses or certifications

 When to Apply